 What do Apple, Harley Davidson, and Airbnb all have in common?
 Here’s the commonality: All three have strong and carefully crafted brands that allow them to demand the loyalty of their followers while simultaneously creating antipathy with those who don’t like them.

 In short, all three have strong brands.
 They’ve carefully crafted an image that goes way deeper than a logo and visuals.
 They’ve done the hard work of building their entire brand experience around a single essence:

 Brand Essence—The connecting thread linking together everything that you do.
 This is the main “memory” that you want to leave people with every time you interact with them.

-Why Is Branding Important Anyways?
+Why Is Branding Important Anyway?

+What you need to achieve these outcomes is a framework.
 At A Brave New, we practice a version of the integrated branding method.
 This method was made popular by the 1999 book called Integrated Branding by F. Joseph LePla and Lyn Parker.
 1999 may seem ancient, but here's the thing: the principles are still true.

 The basics are all about this simple concentric circle diagram.